Skip to main content

 Overview

 The CVM implements numerical operations similar to those available in typical programming languages.
-Most basic numerical operations are provided as Runtime Functions such as +, sqrt, max etc.
+Most basic numerical operations are provided as runtime functions such as +, sqrt, max etc.

-CVM numerical capabilities are primarily intended to support the kind of calculations likely to be required in on-chain decentralised applications.
-More sophisticated numerical calculations, particularly those that require significant computational power, should normally be performed off-chain.
+CVM numerical capabilities are designed to support the kind of calculations likely to be required in on-chain decentralised applications.

 Numeric Tower

-The numeric Tower is defined as follows:
+The numeric tower is defined as follows:

-• Long
+• Long (64 bits or less)

 Double